jtr6/collaborative_working/README.md

 1) If you do not have a GitHub account, you will need to make one: https://github.com/join
 2) Request to join the repository as a collaborator: email the working group coordinator or the owner of this repository (their username is indicated above) including your GitHub username in the email, and the name of the repo you would like to join.
 3) Accept the invitation that arrives via email - note: you need to be logged in to GitHub to see this!
 4) Explore the workspace!
-Check out the "projects" tab above (or click [here](https://github.com/jtr6/collaborative_working/projects/1)) for a to-do list, and the "wiki" tab [or click here](https://github.com/jtr6/collaborative_working/wiki) for the wiki.
+Check out the "projects" tab above for a to-do list, and the "wiki" tab.
 Add your name to the collaborators list.

 Depending on your familiarity with git, you can either edit the wiki, projects and files in-browser, or you can clone this repository & work locally with your usual git workflow, committing changes regularly.